shivannis/xandr-docs-public/xandr-docs/articles/monetize/viewing-your-target-limits.md

 # Viewing your target limits

-Xandr limits the number of domains that can be used in a single domain list and the number of certain targets that can be used in a single profile.
+Microsoft Advertising limits the number of domains that can be used in a single domain list and the number of certain targets that can be used in a single profile.

 ## Target limits report